udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 Ethereum (the E, for short reference) has emerged from the crowed to carry its inventor’s destiny, initially as “programmable money”, then as a general blockchain based “world computer” usable for financial and non-financial applications.
 A general-purposed smart contract architecture lends its well to building a variety of on-chain applications to fulfill blockchain’s promise of being the backbone of the "Internet of Values".

 But the most challenging thing posed to E is how to represent the "values".
-For the moment, like almost all the other open ledger platforms, E  is exclusively handling digital currency transfers, as Buterin put in one of his podcasting in early 2018:
+For the moment, like almost all the other open ledger platforms, Ethereum is exclusively handling digital currency transfers, as Buterin put in one of his podcast in early 2018:

 "The very first vision was basically a general purpose platform for financial contracts.
 If X happens then send $5 to account Y, if Z happens send $5 to account B. That was basically what I thought Ethereum would be for" [http://unchainedpodcast.co/vitalik-buterin-creator-of-ethereum-on-the-big-guy-vs-the-little-guy]